 If you get an error linking your server’s public IP address to the WordPress container’s internal address, remove the failed container using the following command:

 Restart Docker and the database container, also make sure no other service is already bound to the port 80.

-sudo service docker restart docker start wordpressdb
+sudo systemctl restart docker docker start wordpressdb

 Then try creating the WordPress container again.

-Congratulations, you should now have a simple WordPress with Docker running in a container and an easy way to configure an other one if needed.
+Congratulations, you should now have a simple WordPress with Docker running in a container and an easy way to configure another one if needed.
 Before continuing on building your new WordPress site, make sure to pay attention to the security on your server.
 To find out more, check out our article for How To Secure Your Linux Cloud Server.